Forward Composition Propagation for Explainable Neural Reasoning: Numerical simulations

 \subsection{Future research directions}

 The promising results reported by the FCP algorithm for the developed case study concerning fairness invite us to consider further research directions.
-The first one consists of expanding the algorithm to other layers and models such as the Long Short-term Memory, the Gated Recurrent Unit, or Convolutional Neural Networks.
-Since models are mainly devoted to unstructured data, determining segments or prototypes mapping structured features would lead to meaningful explanations.
+The first one includes expanding the algorithm to other layers and models, such as the Long Short-term Memory, the Gated Recurrent Unit, or Convolutional Neural Networks.
+Since models are mainly devoted to unstructured data, determining segments or prototypes mapping to structured features would lead to meaningful explanations.

 In the context of fairness, the proposed FCP algorithm can be integrated into the backpropagation learning of feed-forward neural networks to mitigate implicit bias.
 We conjecture that the space described by the relationship bias-accuracy is multimodal, which means that different bias behaviors might be related to the same decision.
 For example, a neural network trained on biased data can learn to reject a credit application either because the applicant is female or because the applicant (who might be female) has a substantial debt with the bank.
-The former reason is not ethically acceptable, whereas the latter seems reasonable given the bank's financial implications.
+The former reason is not ethically acceptable, whereas the latter seems to be reasonable given the bank's financial implications.

-Hence, a research direction worth investigating concerns the mitigation of either implicit or explicit bias during the training process of feed-forward neural networks devoted to pattern classification.
+Hence, a research direction worthy of investigation concerns the mitigation of either implicit or explicit bias during the training process of feed-forward neural networks devoted to pattern classification.
 In practice, this can be done by adding a bias term penalizing the decisions that rely on protected features or unprotected ones encoding implicit bias.
 Equation \eqref{eq:loss-function} depicts an example of a loss function that minimizes the effect of the $k$-th protected composition value on the whole network,

 where

 such that $y_i$ is the output produced by the $i$-th output neuron, $\Omega(x)$ is the network's output for a given input, $\vartheta_{jk}^{(l)}$ is the $k$-th composition value associated with the $j$-th neuron of the $l$-th layer, while $ w_{hj}^{(l)}$ is the weight arriving at $j$-th neuron.
 In this loss function, $\lambda_1$ and $\lambda_2$ are positive user-specified parameters to control the importance of the bias and regularization terms, respectively.